Soap Box Derby: 2013

+2014

 In 2014, CSSN's Anne Taylor with crew chief Jerry Pearson won with a time of 26.613.
 Anne's time improves on the prior best time for the new gate configuration but falls short of the 2011 record.
 This marks Anne's 2nd consecutive win and the 5th consecutive win for CSSN racing in this event.
 CSSN's Tucker McClaran with crew chief Mark Estes finished second with a time of 26.667.
 Catherine Carney with crew chief Lee Carney finished 3rd with a time of 26.750.

-1973 scandal

-In 1973, 14-year-old Jimmy Gronen of Boulder, Colorado was stripped of his title two days after winning the national race.
-Suspicions were running high even before the finals, and Gronen was actually booed by many spectators.